Atlit (modern town): State of Israel

 The circumstances under which the remaining Arabs left in 1948 are unknown.
 The Atlit detainee camp was used by the British authorities to detain Jewish migrants to Palestine.

 It is now a museum of the Ha'apala (illegal Jewish immigration 1934–48).
 The headquarters of Shayetet 13 marine commandos is located at Atlit naval base on the Atlit promontory, placing the Crusader ruins there off-limits for regular visitors.

 Atlit was declared a local council in 1950, but in 2004 was incorporated in the Hof HaCarmel Regional Council as one of a handful of Regional Councils.
 The late Knesset member Pesah Grupper lived in Atlit.
 He was head of its local council in the years 1959–1962 and 1969–1971.

 Archaeology

 In August 2021, marine archeologists headed by Yaakov Sharvit from Israel Antiquities Authority announced the discovery of 1,700-year-old coins weighing a total of 6 kg., dated back to the 4th century AD.
 According to Sharvit, coins demonstrated that they were assembled together and agglutinated because of oxidation of the metals.

 Wildlife

 Flamingos heading to Africa for the winter make migration stops in Atlit.

 Neighborhoods

 Neighborhoods in Atlit are Neve Moshe, Yamit, Giv'at HaPrahim, Giv'at HaBrekhot, Giv'at Sharon, Shoshanat HaYam, HaGoren, Yafe Nof, Argaman, Hofit, Savyonei Atlit and Allon.
 Atlit is in immediate vicinity of the villages Neve Yam and Ein Carmel.

+Voting Patterns

+In the 2022 election, 54 percent of voters in Atlit voted for the parties of the center-left coalition led by Yair Lapid, while 43 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu and 0.7 percent voted for the Arab parties.